Super League plan unveiled; Premier League statement hits back

-The Premier League has issued a strongly-worded statement on the idea of a European Super League, as reports laid out a plan for a 15-team competition to begin as early as 2023-24.
+The Premier League has issued a strongly-worded statement on the idea of a European Super League, as a 20-team competition replacing the UEFA Champions League is planned to begin as early as 2023-24.

-Some reports have claimed that Manchester United, Liverpool, Arsenal, Chelsea and Tottenham have “agreed” to join an “ESL,” while Manchester City has been mentioned in others to put all “Big Six” sides in the mix.

-ESPN reported that “the proposed framework involves a total of 20 teams, with 15 permanent members who cannot be relegated,” saying an American fund would bring the tournament to life.

 [ MORE: Sheffield Utd relegated | Norwich promoted ]